Low-energy effective description of dark $Sp(4)$ theories

 We now turn our attention to the interactions in the dark sector with the \uoneprime\ field.
 To see how the light mesonic states interact with the associated gauge field, we must examine the transformation properties of the vacuum under the \uoneprime\ symmetry.
 Under $U \in \uoneprime$, $\Sigma$ transforms as

-with $\alpha^\prime$ parametrizing the local \uoneprime\ transformation.
+with $\alpha^\prime$ parameterizing the local \uoneprime\ transformation.
 From this we can determine that the covariant derivative acting on $\Sigma$,

-where we have used $U = U^T$.
+In the following $\mathcal{Q}$ is taken to be diagonal and $U = U^T$.
 As discussed in the previous section, the presence of this coupling breaks the global flavour symmetry to some subgroup of $\spfour$.
 A subset of the PNGBs become charged under \uoneprime\ and couple directly to the dark photon.